Animals of South Georgia

 Antarctic minke whale

-The small, slender Antarctic minke whale has a distinctive pointed snout and it has the nicknames ''little piked whale' and 'sharp-headed finner'.
+The small, slender Antarctic minke whale has a distinctive pointed snout and it has the nicknames 'little piked whale' and 'sharp-headed finner'.
 During the summer months, Antarctic minke whales gather in large numbers to feed, and not all migrate during the winter.
 They can usually be spotted alone, in pairs, or groups of three.
 Some can be very curious and seem to enjoy approaching ships.

 This is just a snapshot of South Georgia’s incredible and diverse wildlife.
 One of the best ways to see these magnificent animals, birds and marine life in their natural habitat is by going on a Secret Atlas Expedition Micro Cruise.